B-McDonnell/autopi/README.md

 ### Network MAC Registration
 1. Put the SD card in the Raspberry Pi.
-2. Plug the Raspberry Pi into power.
+2. Plug in the Raspberry Pi, lights will turn on.
-3. Wait for 3 minutes.
+3. Wait for 2 minutes.
 4. Unplug the Raspberry Pi.
-5. Remove the SD card and connect it to your computer.
+5. Remove the SD card from Raspberry Pi.
+6. Insert SD card into your computer.
-6. Open the SD card drive on your file explorer.
+7. Open the SD card drive on your file explorer.
-7. Open the file `CSM_mac_address.txt` on the SD card.
+8. Open the file `CSM_mac_address.txt` on the SD card.
-8. Go to `netreg.mines.edu` while connected to `CSMwireless`.
+9. Go to `netreg.mines.edu` while connected to `CSMwireless`.
-9. Agree to the terms and conditions.
+10. Agree to the terms and conditions.
-10. On the next page, enter the MAC address from the file in step 7.
+11. On the next page, enter the MAC address from the file in step 7.
-11. Enter the rest of your information and click register.
+12. Enter the rest of your information and click register.
-12. The Raspberry Pi's MAC address is now registered.
+13. The Raspberry Pi's MAC address is now registered.
-13. Wait up to 5 minutes to gain internet access.
+14. Wait up to 5 minutes to gain internet access.

 ### Device Registration
 1. Connect the SD card to your computer.